jjranalli/nightwind/README.md

 You can use the following syntax to specify colors:

-- Individual colors: in hex '#fff' or Tailwind-inspired color codes 'red.100'
+- Individual colors: in hex '#fff' or Tailwind-based color codes 'red.100'
 - Color classes: such as 'red' or 'gray'

 ### Individual colors